Friends of the Walk of Fame

 At the end of the test, it was determined that the new specifications had worked and the City began to draw up the official new specifications and to get them approved.

 Meanwhile, efforts were underway to raise the money necessary to make repairs.
 The Hollywood Chamber of Commerce instituted a “Friends of the Walk of Fame” program to seek corporate support.
-Absolut Vodka and L’Oreal both came on board and contributed to the effort.
-In addition, the Metro Board and the Community Redevelopment Agency both agreed to make contributions to the program.
+Absolut Vodka and L’Oreal Paris both came on board and contributed to the effort.
+In addition, the Metro Board and the form Community Redevelopment Agency both agreed to make contributions to the program.
 However, the $500,000 pledged by the CRA was later lost when the State disbanded redevelopment agencies.

 Originally estimated to cost about $4-million, it became obvious that with the new specifications the actual costs of repair would far exceed the money raised, and so it was determined to begin at the locations with the worst damage and to address other areas as funding was raised.